vdefino31/linguistic_features/README.md

 Evolution of the phonetic-linguistic features according to the speech proficiency --
-The Figures presenting the evolution of the above-mentioned features according to the speech proficiency are placed in the dedicated folders.
+The Figures in this repository shows the evolution of the above-mentioned features according to the speech proficiency.

 References
 --